-Richard Jones, Charles Raab 'Good practice in privacy design: some examples' in David Wright and Reinhard Kreissl (eds) Surveillance in Europe (Routledge, 2014) p.293
+Richard Jones, Charles Raab, 'Good Practice in Privacy Design Some Examples' in David Wright, Reinhard Kreissl (ed.)
+Surveillance in Europe (Routledge 2014) 293-294

-Richard Jones 'Surveillance and security in a risk society' in Chris Hale, Keith Hayward, Azrini Wahidin and Emma Wincup (eds) Criminology 3rd ed (OUP, 2013) pp. 431-452
+Richard Jones, 'Surveillance and Security in a Risk Society ' in Chris Hale, Keith Hayward, Azrini Wahidin, Emma Wincup (ed.)
+Criminology (Oxford University Press 2013) 431-52

-Richard Jones 'Digital Rule: Punishment, Control and Technology [Reprint]' in Y. Jewkes (eds) Crime and Media (Sage Library of Criminology) (Sage Publications, 2009) Vol. III
+Richard Jones, 'Digital Rule: Punishment, Control and Technology ' in Yvonne Jewkes (ed.)
+Crime and Media (SAGE Publications Ltd 2009)

-Richard Jones 'Cybercrime and Internet Security ' in Charlotte Waelde, Lilian Edwards (eds) Law and the Internet (Hart, 2009) pp.601-621
+Richard Jones, 'Cybercrime and Internet Security ' in Lilian Edwards, Charlotte Waelde (ed.)
+Law and the Internet (Hart Publishing 2009) 601-21

-Richard Jones 'Checkpoint Security: Gateways, Airports, and the Architecture of Security' in K. Franko Aas, H. Oppen Gundhus, and H. Mork Lomell (eds) Technologies of Insecurity (Routledge-Cavendish, 2008)
+Richard Jones, 'Checkpoint Security Gateways, Airports, and the Architecture of Security' in Katja Franko Aas, Helene Oppen Gundhus, Heidi Mork Lomell (ed.)
+Technologies of Insecurity (Routledge 2008) 81-102

-Richard Jones 'The Architecture of Policing' in Alistair Henry, David J. Smith Transformations of Policing (Ashgate, 2007) pp.169-190
+Richard Jones, 'The Architecture of Policing Towards a New Theoretical Model of the Role of Constraint-Based Compliance in Policing' in Alistair Henry, David J. Smith (ed.)
+Transformations of Policing (Ashgate Publishing 2007) 169-90

-Richard Jones 'Digital Rule: Punishment, Control and Technology' in Clive Norris and Dean Wilson (eds) Surveillance, Crime and Social Control (Ashgate Publishing 2006) 519-36
+Richard Jones, 'Digital Rule Punishment, Control and Technology' in Clive Norris, Dean Wilson (ed.)
+Surveillance, Crime and Social Control (Ashgate Publishing 2006) 519-36

 Abstract: This is an attempt to develop a theoretical model of 'digital rule'.
 This is a form of at-a-distance monitoring which becomes possible with the advent of certain electronic technologies.
 It is argued that this form of monitoring gives rise to a related form of decision-making, and to particular forms of punishment, both directly and indirectly.
 The article begins with a review of Foucault's work on 'discipline'.
 It is argued that while his general approach remains useful, his 'technology of power' model requires updating, because of certain moves within many criminal justice systems away from reliance on the disciplinary techniques Foucault associates with modernity.
 I argue that comments by Deleuze suggest a way of developing a theoretical adjunct to Foucault's model, and this new control form I characterize as one of 'digital rule'.
 Various emerging electronic technologies are examined, and it is shown how they operate specifically through restrictions specified in terms of time and space.
 The relationship between formal control, exclusion and punishment measures is considered, and it is concluded that in this emerging form of rule, these aspects continue to have a very close relationship, taking form here in a particular new way.